nerdifly/fantastic-system/README.md

-this code is kidna availible on the g4f repo
+this code is kidna availible on the g4f repo from now on (some time ago)